 You can sleep when you’re dead, though.
 No rest for the weary on a weekend in New York!
 Summon that 3rd wind and power through for at least a few more hours.

 The world really is your oyster on a weekend in New York.
-You can go salsa dancing, drink in a hidden speakeasy, hit a comedy club, see an underground punk band, join a pub crawl — the list goes on and on.
+You can go salsa dancing, drink in a hidden speakeasy, hit a comedy club, see an underground punk band, join a pub crawl, or even try out an escape room.

 My best advice for your first night in New York is to do something you love.
 For me, that’s seeing live music, and there’s plenty of it in NYC!
 Check the calendar on Jambase to see who’s playing when you’re in town.